CephalofairGames/frosthaven-faq/index.md

 **I have an item that allows me to gain a Resource during a scenario.
 Do I get to keep this even if we lose the scenario?** Only if you return to Frosthaven.
 If you retry the scenario, they are lost like other Resources.

 **I have an item (such as a Crude Helm) that modifies the monster's attack modifier draw.
 How does that work if the monster has Advantage or Disadvantage?** The effects of the item should be applied *before* the modifier is chosen. *This is a change from a Gloomhaven 1e FAQ ruling.*

+**Will my Spent item with use slots recover its uses if I Long Rest before all of the charges are expended?** Yes, Spent items recover all their use slots whenever they are recovered, whether as part of a long rest or an item recovery ability.
+A Lost item will not recover its charges on a long rest; it would only recover its charges when you use an ability that can recover Lost items. *This is a change from Gloomhaven 1e.*

 **Can I use an item in the middle of my move or attack ability?** Only if it is not itself an ability, and it says something like "during your move ability."
 If an item allows you to perform another ability (like healing, damaging, destroying an obstacle, etc.), you need to finish your ability first.
 See below for a more detailed answer. *This is a change from a Gloomhaven 1e FAQ ruling.*